Zeita, Tulkarm

-Zeita (زيتا) is a Palestinian town in the Tulkarm Governorate in the western West Bank, located 11 kilometers North-east of Tulkarm.
-According to the Palestinian Central Bureau of Statistics, Zeita had a population of 2,852 inhabitants in 2007.
+Zeita (زيتا) is a Palestinian town in the Tulkarm Governorate of the State of Palestine, in the western West Bank, located 11 kilometers north-east of Tulkarm.
+According to the Palestinian Central Bureau of Statistics, Zeita had a population of 3,078 inhabitants in 2017.
 21.5% of the population of Zeita were refugees in 1997.
 The healthcare facilities for Zeita are designated as MOH level 2.